reactplay/create-react-play/README.md

 ## Welcome to  `reactplay.io` ecosystem

-A package to create the boilerplate files for creating a play withing your local system
+A package to generate boilerplate files for creating a play withing your local system.
+Another idea of this package to create a backbone structure for running all sort of maintenance and house keeping task.

+## Command Line Options
+Here are few options
+- -h/help: Show all available arguments and flags
+- -c/create: Creates a play boilerplate within local directory structure
+- -u/update: Update an exsiting play
+- -p/prepare: Prepre an environment for build/run

 ## How it works

+### Example: Create a play
 1. Fork [reactplay](https://github.com/reactplay/react-play)
-2. Pull your branch locally
+2. Clone your branch
 3. Install packages using
    ```bash
    yarn